 Doubt: A Parable is one of the most renowned plays of our time.
 EPAC is thrilled to present this topical, relevant, and controversial play to you, our loyal audience.
 Doubt: A Parable takes the uncomfortable subject of child abuse within the Catholic Church and distills it down to a parable about the philosophical and human aspects of incrimination.
 The play was turned into an Academy Award-nominated film starring Philip Seymour Hoffman as Father Flynn and Meryl Streep as Sister Aloysius.
 Doubt: A Parable is surely an important play for our times, and we look forward to taking a fresh look at this modern classic.

 In the revolutionary musical Hair, we meet Claude, who pursues self-discovery among the hippies of New York’s East Village and who must ultimately make the most difficult of choices.
 Our next stop is a small town in Iowa.
-The classic musical comedy The Music Man celebrates the transformative powers of music and love, as con man Harold Hill sets out to fleece the people of River City but gets his foot stuck in a proverbial door.
+The musical comedy Hairspray celebrates the transformative powers of music and love.
 We then join obsessed character Sweeney Todd, whose all-consuming desire for revenge leads him on a harrowing journey.
 But all ends well in the season’s last show, The Wizard of Oz.
 Join Dorothy Gale as she discovers the true meaning of friendship and family on her journey along the Yellow Brick Road.

 Hair is a rock musical and a product of the hippie counterculture and sexual revolution of the 1960s.
 Several of its songs became anthems of the anti-Vietnam War peace movement as America searched for answers in a sea of purple haze.
 The American Musical would never be the same.
 Hair was the show that defined a generation as it captured the youthful anti-establishment ethos of the late 60s and early 70s.
 Controversial and edgy, Hair has lost none of its bite as it entertains the mind as well as the spirit.